edissyum/opencaptureformem/README.md

 -process stands for process mode (incoming or outgoing.
 If none, incoming will be choose)

-## WebServices for Maarch 19.04
+## WebServices for Maarch 20.03
 In order to reconciliate a contact it's needed to contact the Maarch database.
-For that 2 little PHP web services were developed.
+For that some PHP web services were developed.
 First, go into your Maarch installation (e.g : **/var/www/maarch_courrier**).

 The list of files needed to be modify is in install/Maarch with the correct structure.
 Each modifications on files are between the following tags :